Grants and Collaborations

-The submission deadline for this round has passed.
-We will announce deadline for the next round in early 2018.
+The submission deadline for the next round is 30 March 2018.

 In order to be considered, applicants must submit a complete research proposal by the deadline.
 To guide the development of your proposal, please read the detailed guidelines on how to prepare a proposal for submission to the Polio Research Committee.
 Applications that are incomplete or have missing parts will not be considered.
 If a proposal is considered to meet our priorities, it will be forwarded to the Committee for their consideration.